farcasterxyz/docs/docs/developers/frames/v2/spec.md

 - `notifications-enabled`
 - `notifications-disabled`

+Your endpoint should return a 200 response.
+It is up to Farcaster clients how often and for how long they retry in case of errors.

 The body looks like this:

 Events use the [JSON Farcaster Signature](https://github.com/farcasterxyz/protocol/discussions/208) format and are signed with the app key of the user.
 The final format is: